-This allows the teams to have four fresh sets of tyres to maximize their strategies for the qualifying session and also for the main race on Sunday.
-Even if a driver uses the entire set along with the reserved soft compound tyres for Q3 he is allowed to use those five sets of tyres during the main race along with the two reserved sets of fresh tyres, while the top 10 drivers who make it through to Q3 must start their race with the set of tyres they set their fastest lap times in during the Q2 session.
+This allows the teams to have four fresh sets of tyres to maximise their strategies for the Qualifying session and also for the main race on Sunday.
+Even if a driver uses the entire set along with the reserved soft compound tyres for Q3, he is allowed to use those five sets of tyres during the main race along with the two reserved sets of fresh tyres, while the top 10 drivers who make it through to Q3 must start their race with the set of tyres they set their fastest lap times in during the Q2 session.

-The sprint qualifying tyre allocation is similar but totally different from the normal race weekends.
-Here, the teams are allocated 12 dry sets of tyres for each driver, with the split-up being quite similar except for one less set of medium compound tyres.
+The Sprint Qualifying tyre allocation is similar but totally different from the normal race weekends.
+Here, teams are allocated 12 dry sets of tyres for each driver, with the split-up being quite similar except for one less set of medium compound tyres.
 Each driver is given seven sets of soft compound tyres, three sets of medium compound tyres, and two sets of hard compound tyres.

-Unlike normal weekends, five sets of soft compound tyres are set to be reserved for the qualifying session on Fridays, including one set strictly reserved for the Q3 session.
-This time, however, drivers don’t have to start on the same set of tyres they’d have used to set their fastest lap times during the Q2 session, neither for the sprint race nor the main race on Sunday.
+Unlike normal weekends, five sets of soft compound tyres are reserved for the Qualifying session on Fridays, including one set strictly reserved for the Q3 session.
+This time, however, drivers don’t have to start on the same set of tyres they’d have used to set their fastest lap times during the Q2 session, neither for the Sprint race nor the main race on Sunday.

-In case of a rain-interrupted weekend, a maximum of nine sets of Intermediates and Wet weather tyres (combined) are to be allocated to each driver.
+In case of a rain-interrupted weekend, a maximum of nine sets of intermediates and wet weather tyres (combined) are to be allocated to each driver.
 For each driver, Pirelli is to allocate three sets of intermediate compound tyres and four sets of wet compound tyres at the start of the event.
-If the first practice session or the qualifying session on Friday is wet, teams receive an additional set of intermediate tyres but must return a set of used intermediates before the sprint qualifying session.
-If the sprint qualifying is wet too, teams must return one set of used wets or intermediates after the session – which will then be replaced with a new set of intermediates or wets.
+If the first Practice session or the Qualifying session on Friday is wet, teams receive an additional set of intermediate tyres but must return a set of used intermediates before the Sprint Qualifying session.
+If the Sprint Qualifying event is wet too, teams must return one set of used wets or intermediates after the session, which will then be replaced with a new set of intermediates or wets.

 How many sprint qualifying weekends are we expecting?